nijat12/id90/README.md

 ionic serve
 ```

-This should install the necessary libraries for you to serve the app on a browser
+This should install the necessary libraries for you to serve the app on a browser.
+You will need a CORS plugin fro Chrome since ionic serve uses http but the backend is on https.

 ### Set Up the Database